illuminatedpast/csun-sca-processing/02-processing/02-06-description/index.md

 *Example: The Correspondence consists of . . .*

 #### Arrangement  of Materials
 This section is used when collections contain Series.
-It should include a simple outline of the collection’s organization, showing major series and all subseries, with dates.
+It should include a simple outline of the collection's organization, showing major series and all subseries, with dates.

 > *Example:
 > Series I: Correspondence, 1920-1923